michael-sevcik/CommandLineParser/README.md

 This method creates an instance of an object implementing IMultipleParameterOption interface, with desired properties.
 This option can take
 0 to unlimited number of parameters based on user's preferences.

-- `Action<T[]?> action` works same as for the IParametrizedOption, but takes array as an argument, because number of the parameters might exceed 1.
+- `Action<TArgument[]?> action` works same as for the IParametrizedOption, but takes array as an argument, because number of the parameters might exceed 1.
 - `bool isParameterRequired` works the same as in the previous Interfaces.
 - `bool isMandatory` works the same as in the previous Interfaces.
 - `char[]? shortSynonyms = null` works the same as in the previous Interfaces.